2.20 Children missing from care, home and education

 Individual Placement Agreements (IPA) should reference the agreement of the responsible local authority to adhere to the missing protocol of the host local authority and arrangements for them to hold or be involved in a multi-agency meetings at the relevant trigger points.

-When a child placed out of area goes missing, it is the responsibility of the responsible local authority to ensure they receive a return interview.
+When a child placed out of area goes missing, it is the responsibility of the responsible local authority* (that is the local authority where the child originally came from) to ensure the child receives a return interview.
+It is not the responsibility of the host local authority* (*that is the local authority where the child is in care) to carry out the return interview.
 Arrangements for these should be agreed as part of the child’s plan or IPA upon placement.

 Host local authority